- Law Office of Rochelle S. Berliner

 Finding an Attorney for a Violation of Section 1192(2b)

 If you were accused of a violation of Aggravated DWI with a Child (also known as Section 1192(2b)), in the five boroughs throughout the greater New York City area, then contact Rochelle Berliner at 718-261-5600.
-The Law Office of Rochelle S. Berliner can help you mount an agressive defense to fight drunk driving charges.
+The Law Office of Rochelle S. Berliner can help you mount an aggressive defense to fight drunk driving charges.

 These charges involving children and DWI are extremely serious felony charges even for a first offense.
 Hiring a Queens criminal defense lawyer as early in the case as possible can often lead to a better outcome.
 Call Law Office of Rochelle S. Berliner today at 718-261-5600 or submit an online form for a free consultation to discuss the specific facts of your case.